 San Francisco has not one but four, count 'em four, Chinatowns.
 But it is the original, the neighborhood nestled between North Beach on one side and the Financial District on the other, that will take your breath away.

 First established in 1848, San Francisco's Chinatown is the oldest and one of the largest in the country.
 Not much has changed since its early days as a refuge for Chinese immigrants and Chinese-American descendants.
 The community still holds out its arms in welcome to new arrivals as they find their footing in a strange new land.
 But the neighborhood is neither stagnant nor insular.
-Its culinary and cultural traditions have evolved alongside San Francisco.
+Its culinary and cultural traditions have evolved alongside SF.

 With its extensive assortment of restaurants, bakeries and tea rooms, Chinatown nourishes both San Franciscans and visitors from afar, as it has for over a century.
-In the last five years, a new crop of storied chefs have set up shop in the neighborhood, adding vibrancy to its well-worn fabric.
+In the last several years, a new crop of storied chefs has set up shop in the neighborhood, adding vibrancy to its well-worn fabric.
 But there's so much more to Chinatown than just food.
 The best way to get a real feel for the neighborhood and the community that built it is to walk its streets.
 There's quite literally nothing like it in the country.

 Here is what to eat, drink, and do when you're in San Francisco's Chinatown.